Eri-TV

 Eri-TV (acronym for Eritrean Television) is an Eritrean state-owned television network.
 Headquartered in the nation's capital Asmara, it broadcasts 24 hours a day.
 The station offers around-the-clock news bulletins, talk shows, and propaganda programs.
 Eri-TV has a large viewership base outside of Eritrea, which the state-run channel acknowledges and utilizes to communicate with Eritreans living abroad.
 The network has an estimated 1–2 million weekly viewers.
 Eri-TV recognizes Eritrean Minority Culture and has largely adopted an equal time share between each of the country's spoken languages.
 Eri-TV is governed and funded by the Eritrean Ministry of Information.

+History

+Before the independence of Eritrea, Ethiopia's ETV had planned to build a transmitter in Asmara with a tentative opening date scheduled for December 1976, on VHF channel 5 with an ERP of 1kW.
+After the referendum that led to its independence, Eri-TV was created in January 1993, with the help of Canadian technicians.
+Satellite broadcasts and internet streaming started in 2003 to cater to the Eritrean diaspora.

 Channel

 Eri-TV 1

 Eri-TV 1 broadcasts internationally via satellite along with its sister radio station, Dimtsi Hafash.
 Broadcasts on the channel are typically either news, music videos or dramas.
 It also airs both domestic and international films.